SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 [`MockApiClient`](./src/integTest/java/org/sdase/commons/client/jersey/test/MockApiClient.java) in the integration tests of this module.

-There is a difference in error handling based on the return type:
+Error handling is different based on the return type:

 If a specific return type is defined (e.g. `List<MyResource> getMyResources();`), it is only returned for successful requests in any error or redirect case, an exception is thrown.
-The thrown exception is a subclass of `javax.ws.rs.WebApplicationException` to indicate redirects with a `javax.ws.rs.RedirectionException`, client errors with a `javax.ws.rs.ClientErrorException` or server errors with a `javax.ws.rs.ServerErrorException`.
+The thrown exception is a subclass of `javax.ws.rs.WebApplicationException`.
+- `javax.ws.rs.RedirectionException` to indicate redirects
+- `javax.ws.rs.ClientErrorException` for client errors
+- `javax.ws.rs.ServerErrorException` for server errors

 If a `javax.ws.rs.core.Response` is defined as return type, Http errors and redirects can be read from the `Response` object.